-CO_2 emissions from the burn off of coke at catalytic cracker, that is reported in sector 2.B.2.a.iv Refining/Storage, decreased by about 28 per cent in 2014 due to that there was maintenance revision of the refinery.
-In 2015 and 2016 the CO_2 emissions was almost back to the same level as before 2014.
+$CO_2$ emissions from the burn off of coke at catalytic cracker, that is reported in sector 2.B.2.a.iv Refining/Storage, increased by about 24.4 % in 2017.

 Figure 3.13 shows the emissions from source categories in absolute values and Figure 3.14 shows the relative change in emissions compared to 1990.
-The total emissions for the two source categories with highest emissions, flaring and fugitives from oil including burn off of coke at catalytic cracker (Figure 3.13) contribute over the years to between 60 and 80 per cent of the sector total.
-However, emissions from transport that is indirect CO_2 emissions of NMCOC and CH_4 from storage and loading of crude oil offshore and onshore is reduced substantially due to measures implemented.
+The total emissions for the two source categories with highest emissions, flaring and fugitives from oil including burn off of coke at catalytic cracker (Figure 3.13) contribute over the years to between 60 and 80 % of the sector total.
+However, emissions from transport that is indirect CO2 emissions of NMCOC and CH4 from storage and loading of crude oil offshore and onshore is reduced substantially due to measures implemented.
 The reduction was compensated with increased emissions from catalytic cracker.
-Emissions from venting have increased in orders of magnitude from 1990, especially from 2002, and the emissions were about 0.6 million CO_2 equivalents in 2016.
+Emissions from venting have increased in orders of magnitude from 1990, especially from 2002, and the emissions were about 0.6 million CO2 equivalents in 2017.
+See 3.4.4.2 for more information about venting off shore.